Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Doesn’t it bother you?"

-"Not really…" She laughed quietly.
+"Not really..."
+She laughed quietly.
 "Every night’s an adventure.
 I’ve had some *wild* ones."

 "Like what?"

 "There was the one where, um, a giant stone man was hanging wheels in a tree...
-And there was another one where you turned into a giant bird and I rode you… and there was the one where I dreamed I was a famous actress and I got to meet myself, but I had this *really* thick Chinese accent so I couldn’t understand myself…"
+And there was another one where you turned into a giant bird and I rode you... and there was the one where I dreamed I was a famous actress and I got to meet myself, but I had this *really* thick Chinese accent so I couldn’t understand myself..."

 Julian chuckled.